DCAN-Labs/hbcd-docs/docs/changelog/knownissues.md

 ##### ⚠️ Instruction Metadata - Caution, Please Read Carefully

-Instruction text in the Data Dictionary metadata is extracted programmatically from the most recent instruction field in each form, based on field order.
+Instruction text in the form's metadata is extracted programmatically from the most recent instruction field in the REDCap Data Dictionary for each form, based on field order.
 This means:

 *   If an instruction spans multiple fields, only the last portion will be captured, resulting in partial instructions.
 *   Because the instruction is provided for all fields up to the next set of instructions, some fields may display text intended for a previous section.